bernatferragut/CCT/PM/MB Intro.md

 **Recommended duration:**: 15 min.

 **Learning Objectives:**
-* Familiarity with the microbit environment
+* Familiarity with the microbit environment and the Makecode platform
 * Familiarity with the programming concept of sequencing
 * Similarities in Visual Block Coding between Scratch and Micro:bit platforms

 **Materials:**: Makecode platform

+## What is a Microbit?
+>The BBC micro:bit is a mini-computer that can be programmed to do almost any task!
+It has a built-in accelerometer, radio transmitter, 5 by 5 LED display and two programmable buttons.

+Powered by a battery pack or by USB, the micro:bit is a powerful tool to teach programming in a fun interactive way that has limitless potential.
+Each activity here teaches different radio concepts using micro:bit, building off of the previous exercise(s) and is perfect for any level of programming experience.

+Anything from a digital basketball game to passing secret messages or creating a musical instrument is possible with this device that fits in the palm of your hand.

 ## Makecode Platform Intro  (5 min.)
 > Introduction of the MakeCode Interface and its similarities with Scratch.